-In 2013, ECRI Institute convened the Partnership for Health IT Patient Safety.
-In the short time since, the Partnership has become the focal point for the collaborative efforts of many groups, including healthcare providers, health IT developers/vendors, academic researchers, patient safety organizations, medical malpractice insurers, and professional societies.
+In 2013, ECRI Institute convened the Partnership for Health IT Patient Safety (Partnership).
+Since then, the Partnership has become the focal point for the collaborative efforts of many groups, including healthcare providers, health IT developers/vendors, academic researchers, patient safety organizations, medical malpractice insurers, and professional societies.

 The Partnership has established a stellar expert advisory committee, engaged providers, captured and analyzed reported data, prioritized health IT safety topics, formed specialized workgroups; developed a process for creating safe practices; and published recommendations and implementation strategies.

-The Partnership strives to build upon the recommendations set forth by various reports—ONC: Enhanced Oversight Final Rule (2016), ONC: Connecting Health and Care for the Nation (2015), ONC: Oversight of the Testing and Certification of Electronic Health Records (2014), BPC Oversight Framework recognizing and suggesting ways to facilitate health IT safety (2013), IOM (2011); The Partnership has no regulatory or enforcement powers.
-Rather in this non-punitive learning environment the focus is on health IT patient safety and utilizing health IT to provide enhanced quality and safer care.
+The Partnership strives to build upon the recommendations set forth by various reports—ONC: Enhanced Oversight Final Rule (2016), ONC: Connecting Health and Care for the Nation (2015), ONC: Oversight of the Testing and Certification of Electronic Health Records (2014), BPC Oversight Framework recognizing and suggesting ways to facilitate health IT safety (2013).
+The Partnership has no regulatory or enforcement powers.
+Rather in this non-punitive learning environment, the focus is on health IT patient safety and utilizing health IT to provide enhanced quality and safer care.

 In response, the Partnership: